-Kathryn Dinh, MD is a board-eligible endocrinologist with special interests in osteoporosis, calcium, thyroid, adrenal, and pituitary disorders, as well as endocrine cancers.
+Kathryn Dinh, MD is a board-certified endocrinologist with special interests in osteoporosis, calcium, thyroid, adrenal, and pituitary disorders, as well as endocrine cancers.
 Her passion for helping people lead whole, purposeful lives led her to pursue a career in medicine.

 Dr. Dinh is originally from Evansville, Indiana.
 She attended Butler University in Indianapolis.
 Dr. Dinh received her medical degree with honors from Harvard Medical School.
 While attending medical school, she completed a year of research on prostate cancer, including the impact of hormonal therapy on patients, resulting in several first-author publications.
 After medical school, Dr. Dinh completed her internal medicine residency and endocrine fellowship at the University of Washington in Seattle.